vanderbilt supplemental essays

 Does Vanderbilt have supplemental essays?

 The Vanderbilt supplemental essays form a mandatory part of the overall Vanderbilt requirements.
 It’s important to take the Vanderbilt supplemental essays seriously, as they can greatly enrich your application.
-The Vanderbilt essay prompts allow you to pick which Vanderbilt essay to write.
-As the admissions site states, Vanderbilt doesn’t necessarily care what you write about—as long as your essay is all about you!
-Choose the prompt that allows you to best highlight your unique skills, interests, and experiences.
+There aren’t multiple Vanderbilt essay prompts this year.
+Therefore, students will respond to the same Vanderbilt essay prompt.
+Vanderbilt doesn’t necessarily care what you write about—as long as your essay is all about you!
+Choose a topic that responds to the prompt and allows you to best highlight your unique skills, interests, and experiences.

 The Vanderbilt supplemental essays are a crucial part of your application.
 As an integral part of Vanderbilt’s holistic review process, you can use your essay to show admissions how you align with Vanderbilt’s values.
 This guide will provide a deep dive into how to approach each of the Vanderbilt essay prompts.